 The transformative potential of new aerospace technologies repeatedly became the focus of debate for the California Assembly on Wednesday.

-Lawmakers overwhelmingly passed bills to cultivate California's burgeoning private spaceflight industry and to give more clarity to local agencies hoping to use unmanned aircraft systems, or UAS, commonly referred to as drones.
+The Assembly overwhelmingly approved and sent to the Senate bills to cultivate California’s burgeoning private spaceflight industry and to give more clarity to local agencies hoping to use unmanned aircraft systems, or UAS, commonly referred to as drones.

 “The right answer is to embrace this technology because it is the future,” said Assemblyman Jeff Gorell, R-Camarillo, after noting that other states have weighed outright bans on drones.

-"Drones are going to be extremely important for hot pursuit, which is allowed in this bill, for search and rescue and, when you get a warrant, for continuous surveillance" of a location, said Assemblyman Bill Quirk, D-Hayward, a joint author.
+“Drones are going to be extremely important for hot pursuit, which is allowed in this bill, for search and rescue and, when you get a warrant, for continuous surveillance” of a location, said Assemblyman Bill Quirk, D-Hayward, a co-author of the bill.

 The bill also addresses some of the privacy concerns spurred by the increasing prevalence of unmanned systems by requiring agencies to destroy drone-collected data within six months if it is not part of an ongoing law enforcement investigation.
 It would ban weaponized drones.

-A separate measure by Assemblyman Al Muratsuchi, D-Torrance, would codify a ten-year tax break for properties used by the private space flight industry.
+A separate measure by Assemblyman Al Muratsuchi, D-Torrance, would put in law a 10-year tax break for properties used by the private space flight industry.

 “With this bill California can grow and permanently establish this exciting new industry in our state,” Muratsuchi said.